1. Home

 Speed of Setup Keeps Your Timeline on Track

 Containers are ready fast.
 With prefabrication, most of the work is done off-site, and installation can be completed in just days.
 We’ve helped clients launch their container business in under two weeks, making this ideal for seasonal or event-based shops.
-The following is the standard delivery process for our container shops:
+Our factory-built units are shipped ready for plug-and-play installation, reducing on-site labor and project delays while ensuring consistent SteelPRO PEB quality from production to delivery.

 Infographic titled "Streamlined Container Shop Delivery Process", showing the timeline from Day 1 - 2 to Day 10 - 12, including Design and Quotation Phase, Production and Prefabrication, Final Assembly and Quality Check, and Delivery and On - Site Placement.